Add user controls for data slicing and dicing

 // src/components/Controls/index.jsconst Controls = () => {function reportUpdateUpTheChain() {window.location.hash = [filteredBy.year,filteredBy.USstate,filteredBy.jobTitle,].join("-")const filter = (d) =>filterFunctions.year(d) &&filterFunctions.USstate(d) &&filterFunctions.jobTitle(d)updateDataFilter(filter, filteredBy)}}

-We add them to the filter condition with &&
+We add them to the filter condition with && and expand the filteredBy

 argument.